Actual source code: gcreate.c

 315: flg = PETSC_FALSE;

-316: PetscCall(PetscOptionsBool("-mat_new_nonzero_allocation_err", "Generate an error if new nonzeros are allocated in the matrix structure (useful to test preallocation)", "MatSetOption", flg, &flg, &set));
+316: PetscCall(PetscOptionsBool("-mat_new_nonzero_allocation_err", "Generate an error if new nonzeros are allocated in the matrix nonzero structure (useful to test preallocation)", "MatSetOption", flg, &flg, &set));

 317: if (set) PetscCall(MatSetOption(B, MAT_NEW_NONZERO_ALLOCATION_ERR, flg));